pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 ## Creating and opening the database

-Now here's where the fun starts, first let's talk a bit of theory, the way angular 2 scopes works makes each component be isolated, that's a great thing since errors in one component will not affect the other, thus allowing to find and fix bugs easier, however this also mean that if we want something to be available through the app, we need to use a provider (or a service, this days both are almost the same).
+Now here's where the fun starts, first let's talk a bit of theory.
+The way angular 2 scopes works makes each component be isolated, that's a great thing since errors in one component will not affect the other, thus allowing to find and fix bugs easier, however this also means that if we want something to be available through the app, we need to use a provider (or a service, this days both are almost the same).

 Next in the line is the database library selection, there's a few options here: